gouthr/interview/src/studyMaterial/SystemDesign.md

 to send status online of the user has been online for more than say 5 mins.

 A simple flow of events:
--User registers for his account
+	- User registers for his account
--User logs in with his credentials
+	- User logs in with his credentials
--User adds/edits/deletes contacts
+	- User adds/edits/deletes contacts
--User sends message to his contact
+	- User sends message to his contact
--User receives message from his contact
+	- User receives message from his contact
--User logs out of the server
+	- User logs out of the server

 Server side:
--User account added to account-list
+	- User account added to account-list
--User credentials verified while logging in and session created if success -User contacts are managed with three operations addition, deletion, modification -User message is queued in his contacts message queue -User is delivered message from his queue if any
+	- User credentials verified while logging in and session created if success
+	- User contacts are managed with three operations addition, deletion, modification
+	- User message is queued in his contacts message queue
+	- User is delivered message from his queue if any
--User session is deleted
+	- User session is deleted

 Data structures:
 ```